jjivany/wincurl/README.md

 ## 📱 Android Deployment

-This project is configured for Android deployment (BUILD 76).
+This project is configured for Android deployment.
 - **Download**: You can download `wincurl_latest.apk` directly from the repository releases and sideload it.
 - **Developers**: The repository includes automated GitHub Actions that build the APK natively in the cloud.